 How does CSPM help to improve security?

-Cloud Security Posture Management (CSPM) analyses the cloud infrastructure including configurations, management and workloads and monitors for potential issues with configurations of scripts, build processes and overall cloud management.
-Specifically it helps address the following security issues:
+Cloud Security Posture Management (CSPM) analyses the cloud infrastructure including configurations, management, and workloads, and monitors for potential issues with configurations of scripts, build processes, and overall cloud management.
+Specifically, it helps address the following security issues:

 CSPM helps to identify misconfigurations that go against compliance.
 For example: If the company has a policy that says you shouldn’t have an open S3 bucket, but an administrator configures an S3 bucket without the correct security in place, CSPM can identify and alert that this vulnerability exists.

-If the CSPM is set up to monitor and protect, it can not only identify misconfigurations, it can also pull them back in order to shut down that vulnerability.
-In the process it creates an active log to see what the root cause of non-compliance was and how it was remediated.
+If the CSPM is set up to monitor and protect, it can not only identify misconfigurations.
+It can also pull them back in order to shut down that vulnerability.
+In the process, it creates an active log to see what the root cause of non-compliance was and how it was remediated.

 Knowing what’s happening in the broader industry helps to identify vulnerabilities and alert on changes that need to be made.
-This helps with compliance and also ensuring that security teams don’t overlook vulnerabilities because they aren’t aware of them.
+This helps with compliance and also ensures that security teams don’t overlook vulnerabilities because they aren’t aware of them.

-Conducting scans and audits to ensure compliance are good practices, but the reality is the security in the cloud is constantly evolving.
+Conducting scans and audits to ensure compliance are good practices, but the reality is that security in the cloud is constantly evolving.
 No company can ever be sure that they’re 100% safe from a breach just because they’ve completed an audit.
-Continuous monitoring is necessary to try keep ahead of threats and ensure that you’re able to quickly identify any vulnerabilities.
+Continuous monitoring is necessary to try to keep ahead of threats and ensure that you’re able to quickly identify any vulnerabilities.

 CSPM at work

 One of the common uses of CSPM is to be able to identify a lack of encryption at rest or in transit.
-Often http is set as a default and this doesn’t get updated when it should.
+Often HTTP is set as a default and this doesn’t get updated when it should.
 If this isn’t identified it can create a major problem further down the line.

 Companies frequently ask for an audit of all account permissions and this often identifies that some users have permissions and access that they shouldn’t.
-This can be an oversight when roles are assigned or for example when a developer asks for access for a specific project but those permissions are never pulled back once the project has been completed.
+This can be an oversight when roles are assigned or for example when a developer asks for access to a specific project but those permissions are never pulled back once the project has been completed.

 Ensuring that MFA is activated on critical accounts is important and CSPM can run an audit to ensure that security protocols such as MFA are being implemented.
 The same applies to misconfigurations and data storage that is exposed to the internet.
 Having a way to continually monitor and dig into what is happening in cloud systems and alert on non-compliance can significantly improve a company’s security posture.